Sam-Amps/learning-diary/README.md

 ##30/10/2022

-Continued with JS Data Structures and Algorithims on FCC
+Continued with JS Data Structures and Algorithims on FCC.

 ##31/10/2022